 A three-year delay waiver (covering applications submitted from January 6, 2020 to January 6, 2023) has been granted to address the technical infeasibility of depositing propagating materials for some asexually reproduced plants.
 During this period germplasm can be maintained by the applicant or by a repository of their choosing.
 The applicant is required to make a declaration that a voucher specimen will be provided within three months of a request by the Plant Variety Protection Office.
 Failure to provide a specimen as requested shall result in the certificate being regarded as abandoned.

 For potatoes, live plantlets of the variety and payment of tissue culture fees are required after notice of certificate issuance.

-A deposit of ten (10) separate in-vitro plants (1 plant per tube) 4 to 6 weeks old, firmly rooted in one percent agar are required for deposit at NLGRP, which prepares tissue cultures for preservation.
+A deposit of ten (10) separate in-vitro plants (1 plant per tube), no more than two weeks old, firmly rooted in one percent agar are required for deposit at NLGRP, which prepares tissue cultures for preservation.
 It is recommended that plantlets be sent by an overnight delivery service to minimize the risk of damage.

 Payment information is listed under Fees.

 An applicant needs to provide an original deposit of materials for seed-reproduced plants which shall be made within three months of the filing date of the application or prior to issuance of the certificate, whichever occurs first.
 Deposit consists of 3,000 viable untreated seeds of the variety; additionally, for first-generation hybrids, 3,000 seeds of each parent needed to reproduce the variety in addition to the variety seed sample.

 Seed samples from within the U.S. should be sent directly to NLGRP at the following address via commercial carriers (i.e. FedEx, UPS, etc.) rather than the U.S. Postal Service.

 Sending Material from outside the United States